albuck/SEL-keyboard/README.md

 + SEL Keyboard is suitable for desktop and laptop computers.
 + The user of the keyboard must have option programmatically exchange the keys and save the chosen option.

++ The first image shows the QWERTY layout:
 ![SEL Keyboard QWERTY](img/sel-keyboard-qwerty.png)

-+ The first image shows the QWERTY layout.
++ The second image shows the Dvorak layout (m-dash added to the free key):
 ![SEL Keyboard Dvorak](img/sel-keyboard-dvorak.png)

-+ The second image shows the Dvorak layout (m-dash added to the free key).

 + Staggered column, more ergonomic variant:
 ![SEL Keyboard staggered column ergonomics](img/sel-keyboard-basic-column-stagger.png)

 -----------------------------------------------